EmiliaCardenas/Evidence4/README.md

 This scripting version shows how simple, mutable-state programs can efficiently dynamically manage tasks.
 While the functional version emphasizes predictability and immutability, the scripting version prioritizes direct control and ease of interaction.
-I think I chose better the functional for its easy debut and more straightforward functions; this is a very simple but easy to understand app for other kinds of functions; it would be needed to take actions from other paradigms or to adapt it to the functional one.
+I think I chose better the functional for its easy debug and more straightforward functions; this is a very simple but easy to understand app for other kinds of functions; it would be needed to take actions from other paradigms or to adapt it to the functional one.
 Like the new function with regex, it can be a huge if with recursion until getting the description needed.

 ## References